 By his second season, Jason became well known as one of the top players at his position, and earned the first of five consecutive Pro Bowl selections.
 He led the Cowboys and all NFC tight ends with 87 catches in 2004.

 Over the next several years, Witten continued to emerge as one of the NFL's top tight ends of all time.
-In 2010, he caught 94 passes (marking the third time in four years he surpassed the 90-catch mark), notched 1,002 receiving yards (also the third time in four seasons he went over 1,000 yards) and a career-high nine touchdowns.
-He has now posted four consecutive seasons with more than 80 receptions and 1,000 receiving yards.
+He has now posted seven consecutive seasons with more than 70 receptions, and he has gone over 1,000 receiving yards four times.
 He was named first-team All-Pro for the second time after the 2010 season.

-In addition to being named as the Dallas Cowboys Man of the Year in 2007, 2008 and 2010, he was named "Howie Long's Toughest Man in the NFL" following the 2007 season, due in part to his legendary run downfield at Philadelphia after getting his helmet knocked off by a would-be tackler.
+In addition to being named as the Dallas Cowboys Man of the Year from 2007 through 2012, he was named "Howie Long's Toughest Man in the NFL" following the 2007 season, due in part to his legendary run downfield at Philadelphia after getting his helmet knocked off by a would-be tackler.

-Witten and his wife Michelle live in the Dallas area with their two sons, C.J. and Cooper.
+Witten and his wife Michelle live in the Dallas area with their two sons, C.J. and Cooper, and their daughters, Landry and Hadley.

 Jason and his foundation launched the Jason Witten SCOREkeepers program, which places positive male mentors on staff at six different family abuse shelters across Texas, in 2008.
 The foundation also opened Jason Witten Learning Centers at Boys & Girls Clubs centers in East Dallas and his hometown of Elizabethton, Tenn.
 Jason and Michelle also dedicated the Jason Witten Emergency Waiting Room at the brand new Niswonger Children's Hospital in Johnson City, Tenn., in 2008.
 In addition, the foundation also operates a youth wellness program called "Play.Move.SCORE" at Boys & Girls Clubs in Dallas and Fort Worth.

 The annual Jason Witten Football Camp, held each June in Elizabethton, has become one of the nation's largest free football camps.
-The ninth annual camp, held this past June, saw more than 1,000 kids from Tennessee and several surrounding states take part.
-Jason also presents two Jason Witten Scholarships for $5,000 a piece each year to two deserving high school athletes in East Tennessee and Southwest Virginia.
+The 14th annual camp, held last June, saw more than 1,100 kids from Tennessee and several surrounding states take part.